 Last Friday a paper was released that again showed that methane leaks in North America may be greater than previously estimated.
 The result was another round of debate as to whether natural gas is a suitable ‘bridge fuel’ to a sustainable future.
 A debate which is pretty heating in the US due to fracking.

 I’ve written previously as to why natural gas is a poor bridge fuel purely in terms of carbon dioxide, but not really dealt with the methane issue.
-Reading some of the better commentary on this new paper reminded me that people have a tendency to look at methane in a kind of micro context, purely looking at lifecycle analyses or global warming potentials.
+Reading some of the better commentary on this new paper reminded me that people have a tendency to look at methane in a kind of micro context, purely looking at lifecycle analyses or global warming potentials, or whether methane is renewable vs non-renewable.

 This kind of approach is useful for comparing the climate impact of natural gas and other fossil fuels but misses the global context needed to grasp the near term and long term importance of methane emissions.
 This relative importance is almost universally overlooked when people discuss methane, so in today’s post I’m going to dig into it as best I can.